NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Ankle

-Douglas, who has led the team in receiving over the past three weeks with 14 catches for 134 yards, has been limited all week in practice after popping up on the injury report for the first time Wednesday.
+Douglas, who has led the team in receiving over the past three weeks with 14 catches for 134 yards, has been limited all week in practice after popping up on the injury report Wednesday.
 He had declined to talk about the injury during a group interview with reporters Thursday before the team departed for Frankfurt, Germany.
-In the media-access portion of the Patriots' lone practice in Germany on Friday, Douglas didn't seem to be as active as other receivers.
+In the media-access portion of the Patriots' lone practice in Germany on Friday, Douglas didn't seem to be as active as other receivers. -- Mike Reiss

 Dawand Jones, OT, Cleveland Browns